Gewehr 98: M 98

-The Mauser M 98 was a civilian version adapted for hunting and other sporting purposes of the Gewehr 98 service rifle.
+The Mauser M 98 was a civilian version adapted for and hunting and other sporting purposes of the Gewehr 98 service rifle.
 Vaguely similar to the latter rifle in appearance, the M 98 was offered in many different hunting chamberings, not like the original service rifle.
 The Mauser M 98 series offered several features and factory options, that are also typical for sporterised ex-service rifles, ranging from various technical departures from the basic Mauser service rifle it was based on to luxury wood grades, (gold) inlays, engravings and surface treatments like color case hardening.
 Some of the available options were originally developed and introduced by John Rigby & Co. on Rigby Mauser hunting rifles.

 M 98 magnum

 John Rigby & Co. commissioned Mauser to develop the M 98 magnum action in the early 1900s.
 It was designed to function with the large sized cartridges normally used to hunt Big Five game and other dangerous game species.
 For this specialized type of hunting, where absolute reliability of the rifle under adverse conditions is very important, the controlled-feed M 98 system remains the standard by which other action designs are judged.
 In 1911 John Rigby & Co. introduced the .416 Rigby cartridge that due to its dimensions could only be used in the M 98 magnum action.